quantified-uncertainty/fit-beta/README.md

 Code for this repository is inspired by [this package for R](https://github.com/gitMarcH/bootComb).
 In particular, that package uses R's powerful `optim` function, and I bothered looking up what `optim` uses as a default: the [Nelder Mead method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method).
 From that R package, I am also using the default initial search point of a=50, b=50, though I add a grid search in case that fails.

-For the Nelder Mead method, I am using [this implementation](https://github.com/benfred/fmin/blob/master/src/nelderMead.js) of the [Nelder Mead method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) (I tried other algorithms, like [BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm), and implemented a version of [backtracking line search](https://en.wikipedia.org/wiki/Backtracking_line_search), but Nelder Mead proved to just be better).
+For the Nelder Mead method, I am using [this implementation](https://github.com/benfred/fmin/blob/master/src/nelderMead.js) (I tried other algorithms, like [BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm), and [implemented](https://github.com/quantified-uncertainty/fit-beta/commit/ef65203941227227c11fe525e8d934250c45a4e6) a version of [backtracking line search](https://en.wikipedia.org/wiki/Backtracking_line_search), but Nelder Mead proved to just be better).
 See the `nelderMead` folder.

 For various functions, I am using [stdlib](https://stdlib.io/).
-I tried to extract the core code from them, but sadly they are all fairly intertwined.
+I tried to extract the core code from them, but sadly all of its functions are fairly intertwined.

 ## Installation